Covenant Catholic Logo

 St. Alphonsus Liguori tells us in The Glories of Mary that Our Lady’s martyrdom exceeds that of all the martyrs in that its duration was longer and the suffering greater than all others.

-Updated: November 4, 2024
+Updated: March 4, 2026

 our lady of sorrows

-[I]f all the sorrows of the world were united, they would not equal that of the glorious Virgin Mary.”
+If all the sorrows of the world were united, they would not equal that of the glorious Virgin Mary.”
 St. Bernardine of Sienna

 As the warmth of summer gives way to cooler evening breezes signaling the coming of Fall, we are reminded that the seasons of our lives bring change as well, triumph and joy, sacrifice and sorrow.
 The dedication of September invites Catholics to turn their hearts and minds towards the seven sorrows that marked the life of the Blessed Virgin Mary.